We proudly offer the bios of our accomplished teachers.

 Margaret Meacham has published many books for children, including the middle grade novels Oyster Moon, The Secret of Heron Creek (both Tidewater), A Mid-Semester Night's Dream (Scholastic), Quiet!
 You're Invisible, A Fairy's Guide to Understanding Humans (both Holiday House), and The Ghosts of Laurelford (Sunbury).
 She is also the author of the adult mystery novel The Survival of Sarah Landing (Sunbury).
 Her articles and short stories have appeared in Library Journal, Country Magazine, Successful Student Magazine, Maryland Magazine, Highlights for Children, Baltimore Magazine, and the Baltimore Sun.
 She has taught at Goucher College and Towson University.
 She holds a BA from Trinity College and an MLIS from the University of Maryland.

 James Preller is the author of more than 80 books for children of all ages, ranging from picture books through young adult novels.
-His titles include the picture books All Welcome Here, A Pirate’s Guide to First Grade, and A Pirate’s Guide to Recess (all Feiwel and Friends); the choose-your-own-adventure story Fairy House (Chooseco); the middle-grade novels The Courage Test, Bystander, and the forthcoming Upstander (all Feiwel and Friends), Six Innings, and the forthcoming Blood Mountain (both Macmillan/Square Fish); and the young adult novels The Fall (Macmillan/Square Fish) and Before You Go (Feiwel and Friends).
+His titles include the picture books All Welcome Here, A Pirate’s Guide to First Grade, and A Pirate’s Guide to Recess (all Feiwel and Friends); the choose-your-own-adventure story Fairy House (Chooseco); the easy-reader Two Birds and a Moose (Simon & Schuster); the middle-grade novels The Courage Test, Bystander, and Upstander (all Feiwel and Friends), Six Innings, and Blood Mountain (both Macmillan/Square Fish); and the young adult novels The Fall (Macmillan/Square Fish) and Before You Go (Feiwel and Friends).
 He's also the author of three early chapter book series: the Jigsaw Jones mysteries (Scholastic), Scary Tales (Macmillan), and the Big Idea Gang (HMH Books for Young Readers).
 He holds a BA from Oneonta College.

 Stephanie Stuve-Bodeen is the author of the young adult Compound series, the young adult novels The Tomb, The Raft, The Detour, the middle grade Shipwreck Island series (all Feiwel and Friends), and the Elizabeti series of picture books (Lee & Low).
 She has taught at the Whidbey Island Writer’s Workshop.
 She holds a BS from the University of Wisconsin-River Falls and an MFA in Writing from Spalding University.